 Began his broadcasting career in 1976, two seasons after his retirement as a player...joined fellow Hall-of-Famer George Kell in the booth for WWJ-TV.

-Played all 22 of his seasons with the Tigers, matched in longevity only by the legendary Ty Cobb.
+Played all 22 of his seasons with the Tigers, matched in longevity only by the Hall of Famer, Ty Cobb.

 In 1980, became just the 10th player ever elected to the Baseball Hall of Fame in his first year of eligibility.